Department of Computer Systems

 - unconventional computer architecture

-Members of the Department are involved in many international (e.g. PAMMOTH) and national research projects (including the National supercomputing center - IT4Innovations), collaborate with Czech and foreign universities, industrial partners, and other institutions, for example, with Cesnet - in the area of research and development of hardware accelerated network technologies.
-They have contributed to establishing new IT companies, for example, Camea, INVEA-TECH (now FlowMon Networks and Netcope Technologies) and RehiveTech.
+Members of the Department have been involved in many international (e.g., PAMMOTH, CITRUS) and national research projects (including the National supercomputing center - IT4Innovations), collaborate with Czech and foreign universities, industrial partners, and other institutions, for example, with Cesnet - in the area of research and development of hardware accelerated network technologies.
+They have contributed to establishing new IT companies, for example, Camea, INVEA-TECH (now FlowMon Networks and Netcope Technologies), RehiveTech, and BrnoLogic.

-Members of the Department have contributed to the Liberouter project, which led to developing unique hardware acceleration cards with network throughput 100 Gb/s.
+Members of the Department have contributed to the project, which led to developing unique hardware acceleration cards with network throughput 400 Gb/s.
 The collaboration of FIT and RehiveTech was awarded with the Cooperation of the Year prize organized by the Technology Agency of the Czech Republic in 2014.
 In the international competitions - Humies, annually organized at the Genetic and Evolutionary Computing (GECCO), the members of the Department were awarded with: 1 Gold medal (2015), 3 Silver medals (2008, 2011, 2016) and 2 Bronze (2014, 2018) medals.
 In 2017, prof. Sekanina's team was awarded with the Czech Science Foundation President Award for excellent results of the Advanced Methods for Evolutionary Design of Complex Digital Circuits project.
 In 2018, dr. Kořenek's team was warded with the Minister of the Interior award for outstanding results in the area of security research.
+Dr. Vojtěch Mrázek was awarded The Czech Head prize in 2019.
 For other awards, see this link.

 Chronology of the Heads of the Department: